unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 }
 ```

 The `content` property contains the file in a base64-encoded form.
-Decoded the file is a small Markdown document:
+Decoded, the file is a small Markdown document:

 ```
 # Who was the first conqueror on the earth?